How to Get an Expungement in Illinois

 Some of the offenses on a criminal record that can be expunged include:

-- Arrests for misdemeanors and felonies that did not result in a conviction
+- Arrests for misdemeanors and felonies that did not result in a conviction, such as cases where you were acquitted or the charges you faced were dismissed

 - Sentences for supervision if the waiting period has passed

-- Sentences of qualified probation if 5 years have passed.
+- Sentences of qualified probation if five years have passed.

 - Any federal conviction or conviction outside of Illinois